pomdtr/smallweb.run/blog/src/posts/2024-10-02_my_smallweb_setup.md

 Some of my apps are versionned using git, but these github repository are only present on my laptop, and are not synced to my VPS (see the --ignore_vcs flag in the mutagen command).

 On the vps side, I have a single `.git` folder at the root of my smallweb folder.
-I then use a hourly cron job to backup this folder to a private github repository (`https://github.com/pomdtr/smallweb.run`).
+I then use a hourly cron job to backup this folder to a private github repository (available at <https://github.com/pomdtr/smallweb.run>).

 ![smallweb.run backup](/img/smallweb-run-backup.png)